jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

 A bootup.service is scheduled to run each time when the nodes boot up, it will delete /var/www/html/probe.html to make sure each node always start as passive node.

-A loader.py is scheduled to run every one minute on each nodes using crontab.
+A loader.py is scheduled to run every 20 seconds on each nodes using timer service.
+Timer service is used to ensure that all nodes will be executing the script at the same time at 0, 20, 40 seconds of each minute, as long as their clock is in sync.

 This python script does the following:

 - Download loader.py from storage account static web to make sure it's always up to date
 - Read Azure Instance Metadata service for node name and private IP
 - Read Azure Load Balancer Metadata service for public IP assigned to each node